Home Staging Ideas for Any Occasion

 Draw your room to scale on graph paper.
 Plot out your proposed furniture placement with cutouts drawn to scale.
 This way you won’t have to move your furniture around as much to test out different configurations.
 Get creative and arrange furniture at interesting angles by pulling pieces away from the walls to create distinct entertaining and conversation groupings.

-Create Inviting Curb Appeal
+Creating Curb Appeal

-Try These Quick Staging Tips for Big Impact
+Quick Staging Tips for Big Impact

 Add potted plants and flowers

-Plants and fresh flowers make rooms come alive with color and life – plants are an easy and relatively inexpensive way to liven up a room.
+Plants and fresh flowers make rooms come alive with color and life.
+Plants are an easy and relatively inexpensive way to liven up a room.

 Splurge on home fragrances

 Home fragrances can totally change the atmosphere in your newly staged home.
 Choose from delicately scented candles, sprays, diffusers and plug-ins.
-It’s amazing what a subtle fragrance can do!
+It’s amazing what a subtle fragrance can do.

-Which of These Home Staging Tips Will You Try?See results without voting
+Which of These Home Staging Tips Will You Try?

 © 2012 lindacee